parasole1/GithubwithProxyJavaScript/README.md

 # InvisiRisk Build Application Firewall Demo

-This repository contains a Python application that demonstrates how InvisiRisk build application firewall works.
-The project serves as a boilerplate example to showcase the security features and implementation of InvisiRisk in a Python environment.
+This repository contains a JavaScript application that demonstrates how InvisiRisk build application firewall works.
+The project serves as a boilerplate example to showcase the security features and implementation of InvisiRisk in a JavaScript environment.

 ## GitHub Workflow Setup